Crendgrim/DynamicCrosshair/README.md

 ![Targetting log](screenshot2.png)

 ## Installation
-This mod has been written for Fabric for Minecraft 1.18.2.
+This mod has been written for Fabric for Minecraft >= 1.18.
+It should still work on 1.17, but may have some wrong interaction rules.

 Get packaged versions from [Modrinth](https://modrinth.com/mod/dynamiccrosshair) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/dynamic-crosshair)!